Layan-khalil/100-AI-APP/README.md

 The real objective is to build the habit of:

-**Turning observations into ideas.
-Turning ideas into products.
-Turning products into learning.**
+**Finding problems.
+Building solutions.
+Sharing them publicly.
+Learning from real people.
+Getting better with every iteration.**

 > **See a problem.
 Think about the solution.
 Build it.
-Ship it.
+Share it.
 Learn from it.**

 **The challenge continues. 🚀**